LaubPlusCo/LaubPlusCo.Helix.VsTemplates/README.md

 Visual Studio extension for accelerating creating new Visual Studio solutions and projects so these follow the conventions described by Sitecore Helix.

 ## Installation
-The extension can be installed via Visual Studio Extensions and Updates or by downloading the vsix (latest version).
+The extension can be installed via Visual Studio Extensions and Updates or by downloading the vsix ([latest version]()).

-*Note:* You need to run Visual Studio as administrator to use this extension.
+> **Note:** You need to run Visual Studio as administrator to use this extension.
-To always start Visual Studio as administrator
+> *Always start Visual Studio as administrator*
-* Right click Visual Studio shortcut
+> * Right click a shortcut to Visual Studio
-* Select "Properties"
+> * Select "Properties"
-* Click "Open File Location"
+> * Click "Open File Location"
-* Right click "devenv.exe"
+> * Right click "devenv.exe"
-* Select "Troubleshoot compatibility"
+> * Select "Troubleshoot compatibility"
-* Select "Troubleshoot program"
+> * Select "Troubleshoot program"
-* Check "The program requires additional permissions"
+> * Check "The program requires additional permissions"
-* Next, Test and Finish
+> * Next, Test and Finish

 When the extension has been installed a new project template is available under Visual C# templates.